Ashwinib26/Project-Captionary/README.md

-# 📸 CAPTIONARY: United Platform for Image Caption Generation and Text Summary Generation
+# 📸 CAPTIONARY: A United Platform

-CAPTIONARY is a full-stack AI-powered web application that provides two core functionalities:
+It is a full-stack AI-powered web application that provides two core functionalities:
 - **Text Summarization** (both extractive and abstractive)
 - **Image Caption Generation** (deep learning-based visual understanding)